-Diane has been married to her husband Chris for 37 years and has two daughters, Brook and Kelly, and one granddaughter, Isabel.
-Her hobbies include cooking, gardening, swimming, and reading.
+Diane has two daughters, Brook and Kelly, and one granddaughter, Isabel.
+Her hobbies include cooking, gardening, swimming and reading.

 Elizabeth first learned about TSC when her best friend’s granddaughter, Zoe, was diagnosed.
 After attending a Bcureful fundraiser and learning more about the disorder, Elizabeth was hooked and wanted to be involved.